-Eben G. Fine Park contains portions of the Boulder Creek and Boulder Creek Path with a variety of recreational amenities, including a playground, open turf, a picnic shelter and additional picnic areas.
+Eben G. Fine Park contains portions of the Boulder Creek and Boulder Creek Path with a variety of recreational amenities, including a playground, open turf, historic stone picnic shelter and access to water.

-A multi-use pedestrian bridge over Boulder Creek connects the park to the Red Rocks and Settler's Park Open Space and Mountain Parks area directly to the north.
+A multi-use pedestrian bridge over Boulder Creek connects the park to The Peoples' Crossing trailhead and Red Rocks with Open Space and Mountain Parks directly to the north.